47 Gorgeous Flower-Covered Wedding Cake Ideas

 Placing white flowers against a white buttercream backdrop gives off a chic, effortlessly classy vibe.

-9. Simple Elegant Wedding Cake with Roses
+6. Simple Elegant Wedding Cake With Roses

 Keeping sophisticated and simple on the wedding day?
 Dress up a basic cake with one or two roses placed opposite each other on each tier.

-13. Simple Rose Wedding Cake
+7. Simple Wedding Cake With Rose

 A petite cluster of garden roses adorns this sleek three-tier cake—change the colors of the flowers to reflect your wedding season or theme.